 - Voters’ general degree of acceptance or rejection of drinking in the community.

-Finally, do you know of any politicians arrested for drunk driving not listed here?
-If so, please notify hansondj (@) potsdam (.) edy.
-Many thanks!
+Do you know of any politicians arrested for drunk driving not listed here?
+If so, please notify hansondj (sign of at) potsdam (dot) edu/.
+And many thanks for your help!